Great news! Today, LOréal Paris announced its latest sustainability program, “LOreal For the Future, Because our Planet is Worth it”.

 L’Oréal Paris factories continue their ongoing efforts to reduce carbon emissions, water consumption and waste generation.
 Between 2005 and 2020, L’Oréal Paris factories and distribution centres have reduced CO2 emissions by 82%, water consumption by 44%, and waste generation by 35%.

-Today L’Oréal Paris products are made in 26 factories around the world.
+LOreal products are currently manufactured in 26 factories around the world.
 Eleven of them are already carbon neutral (using 100% renewable energy, without offsetting) and the rest will reach this goal in 2025.

-As women are the primary victims of climate change, L’Oréal Paris will invest €10 million in a series of 6 carbon projects whose beneficiaries are communities of women around the world.
-Along with financial support, L’Oréal Paris will also develop specific programs that encourage greater inclusion of women in leadership of these projects.
-In Honduras for example, where local indigenous communities protect and restore mangroves, the brand will support a project managed by a cooperative of women who will receive support and education.
+As women are the primary victims of climate change, LOreal Paris will invest €10 million in a series of 6 carbon projects whose beneficiaries are communities of women around the world.
+Leadership roles that include and support women are being prioritised, and in Honduras, where local indigenous communities protect and restore mangroves, the brand will support a project managed and supported by women.